132nd Legislature Bill Tracker

 The first half of the 132nd Maine Legislature is underway and we’re tracking a number of priority bills related to the Wabanaki Nations.
 Our Bill Tracker has details on those bills and actions you can take to stand with the Wabanaki.
 And learn how to submit testimony, contact your legislators, write an LTE, and more in our Legislative Toolkit.

 Scroll down to see all of the bills added to the tracker so far, including bills we’ve recently added (☀️), bills with an upcoming public hearing (🎙️) or work session (🧰), and bills with an upcoming vote (⚠️).
+Many of the bills we are tracking have not yet been printed, so check this page often for updates!

 Large crowd protests outside Maine State House